yszheda/ansible-ubuntu/README.md

 2. Download this repo and `cd` to the directory.

+3. Configure your roles in `localhost.yml`.
+The `roles` directory list all the available roles.

-3. Setup the environment on local machine:
+4. Setup the environment on local machine:

 Run: